AutomateSecOps/Tines-Pagination/README.md

 # Working with Pagination Loops in Tines

 In my previous [blog](https://automatesecops.github.io/Tines-AI-Winner/), I wrote about my six month journey with the Tines platform, resulting in the top prize for the AI Efficiency category.
-I began to automate some of the time consuming EDR reports, such as the weekly [CrowdStrike RFM report](https://www.tines.com/library/stories/1257278/?name=generate-a-crowdstrike-rfm-report-with-ai).

-In this post, I will dive deeper into the pagination loop that I used in the CrowdStrike RFM story since pagination can be challenging to code in Python.
-I will provide some examples of how Tines makes pagination easier for someone without coding experience.
+In this blog, I explain how I used a pagination loop for collecting CrowdStrike hosts in RFM.
+Here is the Tines Story for my [CrowdStrike RFM report](https://www.tines.com/library/stories/1257278/?name=generate-a-crowdstrike-rfm-report-with-ai) workflow that won top prize.

 What is a pagination loop?